n8n-io/n8n-docs/docs/doc2/table-extraction/manual-row-selection.md

 Extractable columns need to be created first.
 You can learn how to do this here: [Add new table column](/doc2/table/add-new-table-column/)

-Once the column has been created and you have activated both "Training Mode" and "Row Data Edit Mode", will you be able to map text on the document to the column as shown in the video below:
+Once the column has been created and you have activated both "Training Mode" and "Row Data Edit Mode" will you be able to map text on the document to the column as shown in the video below:

 In the video you can see how to:

 - select an area with your mouse
 - double click a value to select the area (only possible for values without spaces)
-- delete mapping and re-map the area
+- delete mapping and re-map an area